llvm/circt/docs/RationaleHW.md

   rules to ensure important cases are canonicalized to uniquable representations.
-- `#hw.param.verbatim<"some string">` may be used to provide an opaque blob of textual verilog that is uniqued by its string contents.
+- `#hw.param.verbatim<"some string">` may be used to provide an opaque blob of textual Verilog that is uniqued by its string contents.
 This is intended as a general "escape hatch" that allows frontend authors to express anything Verilog cannot, even if first-class IR support doesn't exist yet.
 CIRCT does not provide any checking to ensure that this is correct or safe, and assumes it